coredns/deployment/kubernetes/Scaling_CoreDNS.md

 * pull-kubernetes-e2e-gce-scale-performance: A 5000 node cluster with 150000 Pods, 8200 Services

-These tests do not perform any QPS load, so cache and operating buffers were tested separately under load and added to the max memory usage of each test.
+These tests do not perform any QPS load, so cache and operating buffers were tested separately under load and added to the max memory usage of each test to approximate real world memory usages.
 The memory formulas above are based on a best fit linear trend of the following data points.

 | Configuraiton  | Pod/Svc Count    | Max Memory (MB)    | Operating Buffer (MB) | Cache (MB) |